WSU-kduncan/ceg3120-EKroegers/Projects/Project1/Discord-Bot/README.md

 			- saying "give me life advice" prompts a response
 		- The responses are randomly selected from a list
 	- ![The machines begin to steal the jobs of social workers](Documentation_1.png)
+- Research
+	- The Cloud is the solution to haveing an always-on bot, though you would need to pay to have the service remain on, similar to the AWS server used to edit the README.md right now.